 Unfortunately, meaningful clinical trials in humans have yet to be completed for these conditions.
 However, based on preclinical evidence, topical cannabis medicines are suspected to help relieve some of the symptoms of these ailments.

-Where do you find cannabis topicals?
+Where can you buy cannabis topicals?